Showing posts with label #Libertytheater. Show all posts

 The theatre was fashioned in a Spanish motif and had a chandelier and a cork linoleum floor.

-On Monday, April 13, 1925, the theatre was reopened after remodeling and replacement of the roof.
+On Monday, April 13, 1925, the theatre was reopened after remodeling and replacing the roof.
 500 balloons were thrown from the top of the theatre, each containing a pass.
 Professor George E. Hatch played the Wurlitzer organ for the opening that day.

-By 1941 it was operated by Muscle Shoals Theatre, a subsidiary of Nashville, TN.
-Based Crescent Amusement Co.
+By 1941, it was operated by Muscle Shoals Theatre, a subsidiary of a company based in Nashville, TN.
+Based on Crescent Amusement Co.

 On Wednesday, April 30, 1958, the theatre was again remodeled and reopened as the Cinema Theatre.
-It had new seats and was reconfigured with a total seating capacity of 700 and new decorations.
+It had new seats, was reconfigured to a total seating capacity of 700, and featured new decorations.
 Restrooms, carpeting, lobby, and cry room.
-The theatre was operated by Rosenbaum Theatre at this time, which also operated the Shoals, Tuscumbian, and Colbert Theatres at this time.
+The theatre was operated by Rosenbaum Theatre at this time, which also operated the Shoals, Tuscumbian, and Colbert Theatres.

 The Cinema Theatre's last night of operation was September 24, 1966.